-At the oral hearing the appellant argued that the approvals process was not conducted in accordance with the law, no screening was carried out to determine the requirement for EIA, a Forestry Management Unit defines the project area and should be considered in terms of assessment under the EIA Directive, the application details do not include details of other projects proposed in the same vicinity, there is no legal protection for nesting birds in respect of the proposed activity under National law, it is questionable why the DAFM rely on Coillte's in-combination assessment as it is inadequate, and the Harvest Plan should have been subject to scrutiny before the award of the licence or at least required to be submitted to the DAFM for approval.
-The appellant submitted that there should have been referrals to Leitrim and Roscommon County Councils due to the extraction routes to the public road in Co Leitrim and to the road networks of Co Roscommon, and not be based upon a 'split-referral'.
-Also, the appellant submitted that with NHAs at each side (blanket bog) and Sitka Spruce having the potential to colonise areas, this is a sensitive site and there should have been referral to the NPWS in this instance.
+At the oral hearing the appellant argued that the approvals process was not conducted in accordance with the law, no screening was carried out to determine the requirement for EIA, a Forestry Management Unit defines the project area and should be considered in terms of assessment under the EIA Directive, the application details do not include details of other projects proposed in the same vicinity, there is no legal protection for nesting birds in respect of the proposed activity under National law, it is questionable why the DAFM rely on Coillte's incombination assessment as it is inadequate, and the Harvest Plan should be available to the public and subject to scrutiny by DAFM.
+The appellant described the proposal site as in area with high risk of landslide based on Geological Survey of Ireland datasets.
 The appellant detailed correspondence with the DAFM regarding the requests to access licence application files, including the one under appeal, and submitted that the documentation requested was not provided with the files before the appeal was submitted.
-The appellant argued there was duplication in the licence conditions, and many were unenforceable in the way worded.
-The DAFM contended that they had sufficient information to assess the application and to issue the licence.
-The DAFM stated that as the entire site was within Co Sligo it was sufficient to refer only to that County Council and certain of the licence conditions provide the protections required.
+The appellant questioned why there was no referral to the NPWS in this instance with an NHA within 100m, and believed that once within 500m there would be referral, and contended there was potential for seeding onto the NHA which is mapped as commonage - blanket bog and wet heath two annex 1 habitats.
+The DAFM stated there is no mandatory referral regards the NHA, and in this instance the site synopsis refers to afforestation not to felling and reforestation.
+In its statement on the appeal DAFM had set out as follows; The project is not within or touching the bounds of the Corry Mountain Bog NHA.
+The project is down-slope in terms of hydrology and drainage from the NHA.
+As the project is not within the NHA, the project operations do not require consent under works found at Schedule 2 of the S.I. designating the relevant NHA.
+At the hearing the DAFM contended that a Harvest Plan was submitted with the application and that DAFM had sufficient information to assess the application and to issue the licence.
 The DAFM stated that there was no deforestation on the licence and that open areas within a forest after felling and replanting would not be considered as deforestation.
-The applicants' described the information submitted with the application including maps and details of environmental and safety measures in a Harvest Plan.
+The Applicants' described the information submitted with the application including maps and details of environmental and safety measures in a Harvest Plan.
 They submitted that an operational Harvest Plan is prepared before felling commences to inform their staff and contractors.
-The Applicant did not accept that the Forestry Management Unit defines the project area.
-They also contended that any unplanted areas retained after replanting was for productivity or environmental reasons and would not constitute deforestation.
-They stated with the nearest connected EU site at c.
-70km downstream there was no risk posed.
-They suggested that the proposal would not be covered by the EU EIA directive.
+They contended that any unplanted area retained after replanting, suggested at 0.24 ha, was for environmental reasons and would not constitute deforestation.
+They suggested that the proposal would not be covered by the EIA directive.
+The applicants confirmed an area directly south of the proposal was planted in 2009.
+The hydrology of the site was discussed, and no watercourses were identified on site, the proximity of the Arigna River down-slope was noted as were the existing forestry and public road in between.